QBDev0ps/DevOps-Cloud-projects/Project5.md

 1. **Variables:** Bash allows a user to define and work with variables.
 Variables can store various data types such as numbers strings and arrays.
 Values can be assigned to variables using the **=** operator.
 And a variable's value can be accessed by preceeding the variable name with a **$** sign.

-For example, to assign value to a variable we wnter the command below:
+For example, to assign value to a variable we enter the command below:

 **`name="Moyosore"`**